lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 This architecture assumes there are two data streams - one containing data that needs to be scored, and one containing the model updates.
 The streaming engine contains the current model used for the actual scoring in memory.
 The results of scoring can be either delivered downstream or used by the streaming engine internally as a new stream, i.e., as input for additional calculations.

 If there is no model currently defined, the input data is dropped.
 When the new model is received, it is instantiated in memory.
 Once instantiation is complete, scoring is switched to the new model.
 The model stream can either contain the binary blob of the data itself or the reference to the model data stored externally (pass by reference) in a database or a file system, like HDFS or S3.
+Only pass by value is implemented in the code.

 This approach effectively implements model scoring as a new type of functional transformation, which can be used by any other stream transformations.